 The first semester field experience is designed to transition the student from the role of helper/BLS-provider to the team leader.
 During this first semester, the student will ride a total of 36 hours with a paramedic preceptor.
 The student will incorporate the skills learned in first semester classes.
 Paramedic uniform is required; 36 hours of field experience; graded Pass/No Pass with effective evaluation.
-Corequisite: BIO 2011; EMS 1020, 1030.
-1040.
-1050 communication, and demonstrating an understanding of the material covered in class.
-Paramedic uniform is required; 36 hours of field experience; graded Pass/No Pass with affective evaluation.
-Corequisite: BIO 2012; EMS 1210, 1220
+Corequisite: BIO 2011; EMS 1020, 1030, 1040, 1050 is required: 36 hours of field experience: graded Pass/No Pass with affective evaluation.
+Coreguisite: BIO 2012; EMS 1210, 1220